nogibjj/Dockerized_Application_Tursunai/README.md

 ### Docker Image

-The Docker image for this project is available on Docker Hub:spark-python-app.
+The Docker image for this project is available on Docker Hub: https://hub.docker.com/repository/docker/tursunait/spark-python-app/general .

 ### Running the Docker Container Locally